PERFECT STORM: Why the Atlanta Real Estate Market is Booming

 By Steve Saenz, ExploreATL Tour Guide | June 2018

 Atlanta has been a pretty popular place to live since 1837, when a fledgling railroad town called Terminus was formed.
 However, nothing compares to what is happening in Atlanta today when it comes to real estate.
 A confluence of events have created a "perfect storm" in the Atlanta real estate market.
-The result can only be described as a huge gap between the supply of homes and the demand for them.
-This explains why we have seen an unprecedented increase in real estate prices since end of the economic downturn that took place from 2008 to 2012.
-Here are some of the drivers (conditions) that have created this once-in-a-lifetime economic event...
+The result can be described as a huge gap between the supply of homes and the demand for them.
+This explains why we have seen an unprecedented increase in real estate prices since the economic downturn of 2008 - 2012.
+Here are some of the drivers (conditions) that have created this rare economic event...

 - LOCATION — The old real estate adage about location applies to entire cities as well as individual properties.
 Atlanta largely exists because of it's location in the foothills of the Appalachian Mountains.
 Our city sits atop a ridge that runs south of the Chattahoochee River.
 At 1,050 feet above sea level, Atlanta has one of the highest elevations among major cities east of the Mississippi River.
 It was this location (in 1837) that made ATL the logical place to establish a connection between the Western & Atlantic Railroad and the rest of the United States (see below).
 This was done to provide the Port of Savannah with "inland reach."
 To this day, Atlanta enjoys a strategic advantage because of its location.
 Our city remains one of America's most important transportation hubs and increasingly serves as a gateway to and from Europe and South America.
 Speaking of international portals, there is significant interest in Atlanta real estate among institutional investors around the world.
 Institutional capital is also flowing into some familiar places from neighboring states.